Aryan20/Logomenu/README.md

 fork of [Tofu Menu by tofutech](https://github.com/tofutech/tofumenu)

-Compatible with and tested on GNOME 40 and 41.
-Should work on older versions.
+Compatible with and tested on GNOME 42, 41, 40, 3.xx

 Note -
 1) Some icons can get changed due to Icon Pack used, particularly due to Icon packs primarily developed for KDE in mind.